salvatore356/WaterShader/README.md

 ```bash
 npm start
 ```
 This will open your browser and load the app at http://localhost:3000.
-You will be able to interact with the 3D scenes and navigate between different worlds using the portals.
+You will be able to interact with the 3D scene.